i3oot/mcp-imdb/README.md

 ## Configuration

-The server supports two transport protocols that can be selected via the `MCP_TRANSPORT` environment variable:
+The server supports multiple transport protocols that can be selected via the `MCP_TRANSPORT` environment variable:

 - `STDIO` (default) – communicate over standard input/output.
 This is the